In the Name of Allah, The Most Gracious, Ever Merciful.

-Many Muslim communities make a calendar predicting the dates of Ramadan based upon scientific predictions of when the moon should be visible.
+Islamic Month Defined - Many Muslim communities make a calendar predicting the dates of Islamic months (like Ramadan and Dhul Hijja) based upon scientific predictions of when the moon/crescent should be visible.
 The actual start and end of the month of Ramadan is (just like every other month on the Islamic calendar) based upon the sighting of the moon.
-Do not confuse the Islamic new moon, which is when the moon is first visible, to the astronomical new moon.
+Do not confuse the Islamic new moon, which is when the moon is first visible, to the "astronomical new moon".
 The astronomical new moon, as listed on newspapers and most astronomical sites (such as the US Naval Observatory site), is when conjunction occurs, and the moon is dark; the age of the moon starts from this point.
-The Islamic new moon is when that first little sliver of the moon (the crescent or hilal) is first visible.
-That night starts a new month, and the following day would be considered the first day of the new Islamic month.)
-There are many conditions for the sighting of the moon in any location.
+The Islamic new moon is when that first little sliver of the moon (the crescent or "hilal") is first visible.
+That night starts a new Islamic month, and the following day would be considered the first day of the new Islamic month.

+Scientific Calculations for Moon/Crescent Visibility Prediction - There are many conditions for the sighting of the moon in any location.
 However, as time has progressed and technology has advanced, the ability to predict the sighting of the moon has increased.
-Without getting into the debate as to which set of criteria to use, a consensus seems to be growing towards using the method developed by astronomer B. D. Yallop.
-In Britain, H.M.
+Without getting into the debate as to which set of criteria to use, a consensus among scientists has developed to use the method developed by astronomer B. D. Yallop, which is currently one of the most accurate methods available.
+In Britain, the H.M.
 Nautical Almanac Office has adopted this formula for determining the visibility of the moon.
 This formula results in a visibility parameter given in a range of A to F. The range of the parameter corresponds to the following visibility types for the new crescent moon:

 (see "NAO Technical Note No. 69 - A Method for Predicting the First Sighting of the New Crescent Moon by BD Yallop").